Benefactive case

-The benefactive case (abbreviated ben, or sometimes b when it is a core argument) is a grammatical case used where English would use "for", "for the benefit of", or "intended for", e.g. "She opened the door for Tom" or "This book is for Bob".
+The benefactive case (abbreviated ben, or sometimes b when it is a core argument) is a grammatical case typically used where English would use "for", "for the benefit of", or "intended for."
+For instance, "She opened the door for Tom" or "This book is for Bob" would both be examples of benefactive case (although generally unmarked in English).

 The benefactive case expresses that the referent of the noun it marks receives the benefit of the situation expressed by the clause.

-This meaning is often incorporated in a dative case.
-In Latin this type of dative is called the dativus commodi.
+This meaning is often incorporated through dative case.
+In Latin, this type of dative is called the dativus commodi.

+Cross-linguistic examples

+Basque

+Basque has a benefactive case ending in -entzat, from the genitive -en and essive -tzat.

+Quechua

-An example of a language with a benefactive case is Basque, which has a benefactive case ending in -entzat.
-Quechua is another example, and the benefactive case ending in Quechua is -paq.
+Quechua is another example of a language with the benefactive case.
+Some researchers have argued that the benefactive and genitive cases, both marked with the ending -paq, have become indistinguishable.
+The following example is from Cuzco Quechua:

+Tangkhul-Naga

 Tangkhul-Naga (from the Tibeto-Burman group of languages) has the benefactive case marker /-wiʋaŋ/.
+The case marker comes from the combining the genitive case marker -wùi and the suffix -vaη.

+Aymara

 In Aymara, the benefactive case is marked with -taki, expressing that the referent of the inflected noun benefits from the situation expressed by the verb, or, when there is no verb, that the noun to which it attaches is a recipient, as in the word below:

+Tamil

+In Tamil, the benefactive case is shown using "உக்காக" (ukkaaka), showing that the predicate of the clause was done or intended for the inflected noun.
+When there is no verb, the clause means that the subject exists for the inflected noun.